Listening Script Vocabulary

 C: Thanks... and the registration number of your car?

 M: Um, let me think… K T C 5… oh... no, sorry, it's not 5, it's 6.
 68H

 M: No… 68H.

 C: Ah, OK.
 Got it.
 And what make is the car?

 M: It's a Fiat.

-C: No, I’m afraid not.
+C: No, I'm afraid not.
 Oh, and I almost forgot.
 When you get your permit, make sure you put it on the inside of your windscreen.
-There’s a sticky tab you can you to attach it.
-It’s not valid unless it’s stuck on the windscreen, you see.
+There's a sticky tab that you can use to attach it.
+It's not valid unless it's stuck on the windscreen, you see.